-Inhale, exhale, and come on a journey with me to the remote Isle of Lismore
+Inhale, exhale, and book a staycation on the remote Isle of Lismore

 My not so straight forward but scenic route from London to Oban and onto the Scottish Isle

 So I’m sitting drinking red wine with bessie Katie and she asks about my trip to Scotland that I have planned as part of a photography workshop.
 I say that I am staying in a cottage in Oban, and when I go to look, it appears I’m actually staying on the Isle of Lismore, which has only a population of 200 and just one shop and post office on it.
 Low behold, I need a ferry to get there!

 Regardless of my hiccup, the adventurous soul that my friend is says she wants in.
 Road trip – glasses clink!

 After some panic planning and prep, I get it resolved.
 I fly to Glasgow from London, hire a car from there to Oban (my word it was a beautiful drive through the mountains), and use the car ferry to cross the water…

 The thatched roof and stone historical cottage is like something from a fairytale.
 If I could only bottle up the fresh sea air and the vision of the unpolluted night sky.
 It is completely different to my London life and that was everything you can ask for on an escape.
 It was like I left with a new set of lungs.

 As mentioned, there is only one small shop on the Isle that is within the post office.
 You have to stock up at a big supermarket which thankfully is right next to the Oban Ferry Port.
 I went to Tesco which has a huge car park, but I believe there is also an Aldi or Lidl.
 My tip to anybody travelling there is to be extra prepared with a good shopping list and stock up at the port so you don’t have to go with out.